 ownership and control of the book, makes self-publishing an attractive option for many writers.

-the books may fair poorly, generating few, if any, profits.
-Even with traditional publishing houses, typically only sixty percent of published books ever
+may fair poorly, generating few, if any, profits.
+Even with traditional publishing houses, typically only sixty percent of published books ever realize a

-realize a substantial profit, and the sales of most books are less than eight thousand.
-Publishers make the bulk of their money from their established
+substantial profit, and the sales of most books are less than eight thousand.
+Publishers make the bulk of their money from their established authors and